 - Consumer Matters: The OLSC will attempt to resolve the complaint informally or through mediation.
 If agreement is not reached, the OLSC may make orders to resolve the issue.

 - Disciplinary Matters: The OLSC may investigate to determine if there was unsatisfactory professional conduct or professional misconduct.
-This process may involve requesting written information and conducting hearings.
+This process may involve requesting written information and submissions.
+If disciplinary proceedings are started in the NSW Civil and Administrative Tribunal, a Tribunal hearing may follow.

 - Withdrawing a Complaint: You can withdraw your complaint at any time, but the OLSC may still investigate if deemed necessary.